Inexpensive AI refers to artificial intelligence solutions that are

 and services available that cater to various needs and industries.
 Some

-of them include:
+of them may include:

 1.